TaDat10062002/student-management/README.md

-# 🎓 Student Management System
+# 🎓 Student Management System - Backend API NodeJS & ReactJs + Vite

 A full-stack web application that allows administrators, teachers, and students to manage academic data efficiently.
 Built using (MongoDB, Express.js, React + Vite, Node.js) with a clean and responsive **Tailwind CSS** design.